-Three winning teams will be selected as winners for the WARMING HUTS COMPETITION.
-Winning designs of a warming hut or art installation will be located on the Red River Mutual Trail located on the Assiniboine and Red rivers in Winnipeg, Manitoba.
-The jury will be selecting the winning designs based on their creativity in use of materials, providing shelter, poetics of assembly and form, integration with the landscape, and ease of construction.
+Three teams will be selected as winners of the WARMING HUTS: And Arts + Architecture Competiton on Ice from submissions of designs for a warming hut or art installation.
+Winning entries will be placed along the Red River Mutual Trail located on the Assiniboine and Red rivers in Winnipeg, Manitoba.
+A “blind” jury will be selecting the winning designs based on their creativity in use of materials, providing shelter, poetics of assembly and form, integration with the landscape, and ease of construction.

 Deadline for Submission: